fadasr/fadasr.github.io/_posts/2018-12-09-RSA-cryptography.md

 ### RSAES-OAEP

-an encryption scheme consists of an encryption operation and a decryption operation.
-The encryption operations apply a message encoding operation to a message to produce an encoded message, which is then converted to an integer message representative.
-An encryption primitive is applied to the message representative to produce the ciphertext.
-Reversing this, the decryption operations apply a decryption primitive to the ciphertext to recover a message representative, which is then converted to an octet-string-encoded message.
-A message decoding operation is applied to the encoded message to recover the message and verify the correctness of the decryption.

 the encoding technique involves a mask generation function (MGF) based on a hash function and there is no obvious structure in the encoded block, unlike the PKCS#1v1.5 encoding method.

 example using python: